clirdlf/ndsa.org/values.md

 ## Organization

 The work of the NDSA is organized by 5 working groups and lead by an elected Coordinating Committee.
 The Library of Congress acts as the secretariat of NDSA and provides program support.
 NDSA questions?
-Send an email to ndsa@loc.gov.
+Send an email to ndsa@diglib.org.